comunica/comunica/packages/bus-rdf-dereference/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Fbus-rdf-dereference.svg)](https://www.npmjs.com/package/@comunica/bus-rdf-dereference)

-A bus for dereferencing a path or URL into a stream of quads.
+A bus for dereferencing a path or URL into a (generic) stream.

+A base actor for dereferencing URLs to (generic) streams.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).